rombie/contrail-controller/specs/bgp_mvpn.md

 one must also configure necessary S-PMSI tunnel information inside the routing instance as applicable.

-Also solution proposed here uses ermvpn in the data plane for packet forwarding.
+Solution proposed here uses ermvpn in the data plane for packet forwarding.
-Hence, each virtual-network that needs MVPN must also be configured with a virtual-network whose ermvpn.0 table is used during forwarding.
+Hence, each virtual-network that needs MVPN must also be associated with a virtual-network whose ermvpn.0 table is used during forwarding.
 By default, default-domain:default-project:ip-fabric:__default__.ermvpn.0 is used.
+In Phase1 this is not configurable yet and hardcoded instead.

 ## 3.4 UI changes
 UI shall provide a way to configure/enable Mvpn for bgp and virtual-networks.